ughe/ServeWPM/README.md

 ## Tutorial
 Go to the URL (i.e. [127.0.0.1](127.0.0.1/)), and open the `README.ipynb` Jupyter notebook.
 The notebook starts by running a version of the `demo.py` example program from OpenWPM.
 Once the website tests are run, the tutorial continues with examining the output files in a directory called `$PROJECT_NAME/` using the Django ORM and Sqlite3.

-N.B.: The password is the value set when the image was built.

 ## More Docker Commands